rubrikinc/rubrik-sdk-for-python/docs/quick-start.md

 export rubrik_cdm_password=SecretPassword
 ```

-In order for the environment variables to persist across terminal sessions, add the above three export commands to the ~\.bash_profile or ~\.profile file.
+In order for the environment variables to persist across terminal sessions, add the above three export commands to the `~\.bash_profile` or ~\.profile file and then run `source ~\.bash_profile` or `source ~\.profile` to ensure the environment variables are present in your current terminal session.

 Once set, the `rubrik_cdm.Connect()` function will automatically utilize the data within the environment variables to perform its connection unless credentials are specifically passed in the arguments of the function.